warncke/immutable-ai/README.md

 Both the alias and postfix must be strings with a positive length.

 Errors will be thrown on attempts to create an invalid local namespace.

+## Accessing ImmutableCoreModels

+    // perform a select on fooModel
+    ai.model.foo.select.by.id(...)

+When `ai.model` is called it will return an ImmutableCoreModelLocal instance with the session set.
+The ImmutableCoreModelLocal instance can then be used to create, query, and select.

+## Access the session

+    var session = ai.session

+The session for the instance can be access via `ai.session`.

 ## Invalid calling patterns